 Because of all the changes, it’s impossible to know where they have split the book for Part One and Part Two of the film, so I may have accidentally included some spoilers in the following list, with scenes that they may still use in Ascendant.
 For that, I apologise!
 But you have been warned.

 In chronological order, these are the differences from the book to the film, without trying to spoil too much what could still happen:

 - The film starts with a reminder of Edith Prior’s video, as everyone runs towards the wall.
-In the book, nobody heads towards the wall.
+In the book, nobody heads toward the wall.
 Evelyn maintains control straight away, becoming the leader of the city and forcing all faction members to live equally with the factionless.

 - The book starts in Erudite where Tris, Christina (with a wounded leg) and Cara (Will’s sister) are locked up in a cell and are about to be sent to trial for their betrayals at the end of Insurgent.
 In the film, they aren’t locked up having made no such betrayal in Insurgent.
 Since Cara wasn’t introduced in Insurgent, either, she has been left out of this third instalment altogether.